RCA's Amazing AR-88 Series of Receivers

 WHRM SN Observations

 Early Serial Number Sequences - When looking at the fifth digit from the right, this digit indicates the model of the receiver.
-Looking at the serial number log it is apparent that all AR-88F versions use a "1" as this digit.
+Looking at the WHRM serial number log it is apparent that all AR-88F versions use a "1" as this digit.
 As can be seen in the serial number log, all AR-88F receivers have "1" as the fifth digit.
 The early (Camden-built) CR-91 receivers will have "5" in the fifth digit to indicate CR-91.
 It is impossible that 50,000 CR-91 receivers were built and therefore the "5" must represent the model designation.
-As can be seen in the serial number log, the five reported CR-91 receivers all have "05" as the sixth and fifth digit indicating that these receivers were built in Camden and are CR-91 versions.
+As can be seen in the serial number log, the eight reported CR-91 receivers all have "05" as the sixth and fifth digit indicating that these receivers were all built in Camden and are all CR-91 versions.
 I believe that RCA used the same imbedded information in their earlier commercial receiver, the AR-60.
 One can see from analysis of the AR-60 serial numbers that the various versions had different sequences of number combinations used to show model type and possibly manufacturing plant.
 From the AR-60 analysis it seems likely that RCA was continuing to imbed information into their serial numbers with the AR-88 series.
 The exception is with the high production AR-88D receivers.
 Most AR-88D receivers use a "0" in the fifth position but it appears that late in production the fifth digit on these AR-88D receivers becomes a 1 when the production exceeded 10,000 receivers.
 It's also possible that RCA considered the AR-88D to be the "standard model" and therefore the fifth digit was always part of the serial number and was never embedded model information.
 However, the model sub-variations use the fifth digit as identification.

 Not long after WWII ended, RCA made some upgrades to the AR-88 series of receivers.
 The new receivers have different designations as CR-88, CR-88A, CR-88B, CR91A and SC-88.
 The ultimate use and the demand for a high quality communications receiver had certainly changed and production quantity was much less than with the WWII versions of the receiver.
 The serial number sequence changed with the introduction of these updated receivers.